EricLBuehler/mistral.rs/README.md

 **Powerful**:
 - Fast LoRA support with weight merging.
 - First X-LoRA inference platform with first class support.
+- Speculative Decoding: Mix supported models as the draft model or the target model

 This is a demo of interactive mode with streaming running Mistral GGUF: